Tamron 28-200mm f/2.8-5.6 Di III RXD Review | The Superzoom Reimagined

 So, here is what we can learn from that information: Under relatively bright, “easy” nightscape conditions, where you might not be exposing any faster than 30 sec and/or lower than ISO 3200, you won’t have much trouble.
 So, for a scene with a decently bright crescent moon, and especially a half or full moon, there should be no problem.

-Unfortunately, any long exposures beyond 30 sec may reveal the issue, depending on the combination of ISO and shutter speed and its proximity on the exposure triangle to 30 sec @ ISO 12800.
+Beyond that, any long exposures past 30 sec may reveal the issue, depending on the combination of ISO and shutter speed and its proximity on the exposure triangle to 30 sec @ ISO 12800.

-On the darkest of nights, when you’ve got nothing but starlight and are looking to work at ISO 6400 or 12800, and 30 sec or longer, then you’ll have to either crop your image to avoid the right-hand edge of the frame, or you can try the advanced technique of dark frame subtraction.
+On the darkest of nights, when you’ve got nothing but starlight and are looking to work at ISO 6400 or 12800, and 30 sec or longer, and IF you notice this issue, be sure to reach out to Tamron and see if they can help you resolve the issue.
+(Updating the firmware yourself will require an additional accessory USB console.)

 Tamron 28-200mm f/2.8-5.6 Di III RXD Review | Value Compared To The Competition